s2t2/sbsim/README.md

 ## Real World Data

-In addition to our calibrated simulator, we have released six years of data from three buildings, This data can be used for further simulator calibration, and for training and evaluating reinforcement learning (RL) models.
+In addition to our calibrated simulator, we have released six years of data from three buildings.
+This data can be used for further simulator calibration, and for training and evaluating reinforcement learning (RL) models.

-The dataset is part of
+The dataset is available for download from
 [Tensorflow Datasets](https://www.tensorflow.org/datasets/catalog/smart_buildings).

-Alternatively, for exploration purposes, the dataset can be downloaded as a [zip file](https://storage.googleapis.com/gresearch/smart_buildings_dataset/tabular_data/sb1.zip) from cloud storage.
+Alternatively, the dataset can be downloaded as a
+[zip file](https://storage.googleapis.com/gresearch/smart_buildings_dataset/tabular_data/sb1.zip)
+from cloud storage.